 The World Circular Economy Forum 2018 Boosts Asia’s Circular Economy

 Finland and Japan are advancing the circular economy together in Asia.
-The Finnish Innovation Fund Sitra, which was named as the number one public-sector circular economy accelerator in the world in the Circulars Awards 2018, in Davos, Switzerland, and the Ministry of the Environment of Japan are co-hosting the World Circular Economy Forum (WCEF) between 22 and 24 October in Yokohama, Japan.
+The Finnish Innovation Fund Sitra, which was named as the number one public-sector circular economy accelerator in the world in the Circulars Awards 2018 -event held in Davos, Switzerland, and the Ministry of the Environment of Japan are co-hosting the World Circular Economy Forum (WCEF) between 22 and 24 October in Yokohama, Japan.